strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md

 Creates an entry and returns its value.

-If the [Internationalization (i18n) plugin](/developer-docs/latest/plugins/i18n.md) is installed, it's possible to use POST requests to the Content API to [create localized entries](/developer-docs/latest/plugins/i18n.md#creating-a-new-localized-entry).
+If the [Internationalization (i18n) plugin](/developer-docs/latest/plugins/i18n.md) is installed, it's possible to use POST requests to the REST API to [create localized entries](/developer-docs/latest/plugins/i18n.md#creating-a-new-localized-entry).

 :::: api-call